aleksandrzen/simple-currency-converter/README.md

 +   PHP 5.4
 +   Redis for cashing

-_you need run redis server locally, if you want to use cash_
+_you need to run redis server locally, if you want using a cash_